 Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Rati dual F ing (Hi ium /L igh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
+Residual Risk Rating (High /Medium /Low) Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
 Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Avalanche danger All skiing is supervised by instructors and will be on maintained pistes.
-If avalanche danger is exceptionally high, then, guided by the local instructors, students will be taken to another (safer) resort or will not ski until conditions have improved 0 Unusual ski conditions - ice, deep snow Participants warned in advance of conditions.
-Instructors will adjust pace of group, stop more frequently, check well-being of group.
-Participants are aware that they must keep instructors/staff informed as to their If the ski trip leader, guided by the local instructors, deems the conditions to be too challenging then the participants will not ski until conditions have improved or they would be taken to another (safer) resort.
+If avalanche danger is exceptionally high, then, guided by the local instructors, students will be taken to another (safer) resort or will not ski until conditions have improved 0 Unusual ski conditions - ice, deep snow stop more frequently, check well-being of group.Participants are aware that they must keep instructors/staff informed as to their If the ski trip leader, guided by the local instructors, deems the conditions to be too challenging then the participants will not ski until conditions have improved or they would be taken to another (safer) resort.
 0 Poor visibility - mist, fog, blizzards Students to ski close together and have frequent stops.
 Goggles to be worn.
 Liaison between staff by walkie-talkies or mobile phone.
 If conditions persist lesson may be stopped and participants to stop at mountain restaurant or similar or taken back to hotel with staff.
 0 Bright sunshine All participants must wear sunglasses or goggles.
 Students to inform staff/instructor if having problems.
 Useful for staff to have a spare pair.
 0 Strong sunshine Sunblock to be applied at least twice a day before morning skiing and at lunchtime (Staff to carry spares) 'Aftersun' can be applied in the evening.
 Staff to check participants for signs of sunburn.
-0 Sunstroke All participants must ski in hat/headgear; Participants to inform staff or instructors if feeling unwell.
 0